THE NEW CREATION AND THE RESURRECTION

 God is making a new creation, a new race of persons, a new humanity.

-Now this I say, brethren, that flesh and blood [the race of mankind, the "earthy"] cannot inherit the kingdom of God; neither doth corruption inherit incorruption.
+Now this I say, brethren, that flesh and blood [a human] cannot inherit the kingdom of God; nor does corruption inherit incorruption.
 (I Corinthians 15:50)

 At the beginning of this article we asked the question: “How does the present condition of our spiritual life affect our resurrection from the dead?”
 How do the decisions we are making now affect the nature of our resurrection?